-The Calaveras Enterprise reports that Sheryl Sellers is being arraigned in court today on felony charges in connection to the death of Jerry Yates.
+The Calaveras Enterprise reports that Sheryl Sellers is being arraigned in court today on felony charges in connection to the mauling death of Jerry Yates.
 His daughter, Jami Southard, now believes that Sellers pit bulls were "an accident waiting to happen."
 She described the failure of Sellers to confine her dogs as "criminal."
-She added, "She knew how aggressive those dogs were.
+Southard added, "She knew how aggressive those dogs were.
 You could ask anybody.
 Nobody could go near her truck when those dogs were in it."

 08/26/10: Autopsy: Victim Bled to Death

 Autopsy results confirm that Jerry Yates bled to death after being mauled by two pit bulls owned by Sheryl Sellers.
 According to sheriff's Capt.
 Jim Macedo, the official cause of death was the severing of a brachial artery, the main blood vessel of the upper arm.
-Macedo said the autopsy also showed that the pit bulls continued biting Yates even after he had died, and that there were no underlying medical conditions that contributed to his death.
+Macedo said the autopsy also showed that the pit bulls continued biting Yates even after he had died.
+There were no underlying medical conditions that contributed to his death, according to Macedo.

 08/24/10: "Freak Accident" Says Daughter

 Sheryl Sellers was a friend, employee and tenant of Jerry Yates, a businessman, philanthropist and Vietnam Vet.
 Yates was killed by Sellers' two pit bulls on Sunday after the dogs escaped their pens.
-When Yates' son Jered went to look for his missing father, he came face-to-face with the vicious dogs, their muzzles still bloody.
-Police said there was a lot of blood on the vehicles the victim was found lying between indicating obvious signs of a struggle.
+When Yates' son Jered went to look for his missing father, he came face-to-face with the vicious dogs, their muzzles were still bloody.
+Police said there was a lot of blood on the vehicles the victim was found lying between indicating obvious signs of a physical struggle.

 Sellers is now charged with a felony for having an animal that caused human death.